 SourceMap¶

-In the past, we built Web applications using only HTML, CSS, and JavaScript and deployed the same files to the web.
+In the past, we built web applications using only HTML, CSS, and JavaScript, deploying the same files to the web.

-Now that we are building more complex Web applications, your development workflow may involve using various tools.
+Now, as we build more complex web applications, your development workflow may involve using various tools.
 For example:

 -